alrieckert/lazarus/components/lazutils/examples/DictionaryStringList/ReadMe.txt

-Demonstrate how TDictionaryStringList can quicly remove duplicates from a list.
+﻿Demonstrate how TDictionaryStringList can quicly remove duplicates from a list without changing the order.

 Author: Antônio Galvão